Berlin: Dietmar Arnold Finds the Lost White Bull

 Location Search

-The white bull weighs three tons.
+The white bull weighs three metric tons.
 Before it was dug out, the district authority in Berlin ‘Mitte’ and the State Monuments Office needed to issue permissions.
 Now, ‘Berliner Unterwelten’ will figure out what should be done with the sculpture.
 The man who insisted on looking for the bull, Dietmar Arnold, wants it to remain at Humboldthain.
-His association intends to make sure it will not be damaged further.
+His association intends to make sure the bull will not be damaged further.